 - Target audience - Think about the type of person you want to attract to your site.
 What do they want?
 What problems do they have?
 It might help to ask other people, like friends or coworkers, what they would enter in search engines if looking for your content or services.

 - Your product - List each of your products or services, and add multiple words that describe it.
 Even if you don't sell items, your product is whatever someone receives by visiting your site, like information about parrots.

 - Your brand - List words that describe what your site and brand is about, like your company name, your industry, and your specialities.

 - Competitors - Take a look at your competitors' websites.
 What words do they use?
 What words do they avoid?
 What words do you search for when looking for their sites?

 - Synonyms - Think of different ways of saying any of the keywords on your list.
 For example, 4th of July, Fourth of July, July 4th, July 4, and July Fourth are all different keywords.

 - Related words - Type the words you've come up with in Google, and see what related searches it suggests.
 Add these to the list if they relate to your site.

 If your site is already established, use these built-in tools to see the keywords your visitors already use:

 - Visit your Search Keywords panel to see which keywords are already driving traffic to your site.

-- Visit Site Search Queries Analytics to see what visitors are searching for on your site.
+- Visit Site Search Keywords Analytics to see what visitors are searching for on your site.

 Step 2 - Refine the list

 Use the list that you created in Step 1 to figure out which keywords to prioritize.
 In most cases, you're looking for keywords that are:

 - Broad enough that people will actually search for them.

-- Specific enough that you could potentially rank in the first page of results.
+- Specific enough that you could potentially rank in the first page of search results.